larsoyd/Arch_KDE_Tutorial/arch_awesomewm_tutorial.md

 #!/bin/sh

 # Start xterm in the background
-# Temporary, just to have one when you log in
+# This is temporary.
+Later after your setup is done
+# you will probably want to comment this out
-xterm &
+( sleep 1 && xterm ) &

 # Start Awesome
 exec awesome